Chart Color Schemes

 Sunshine Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to influence the region: Sunrise Beach Village and the Noosa Aquatic Centre Facility Upgrade Plan.
-Other notable projects include Noosa Business Centre Village Precinct and Calile Hotel Noosa, although these may have less relevance.
+AreaSearch has identified two projects expected to affect this region.
+Notable projects include Sunrise Beach Village, Noosa Aquatic Centre Facility Upgrade Plan, Noosa Business Centre Village Precinct, and Calile Hotel Noosa.

 Professional plan users can use the search below to filter and access additional projects.